Rich, White, Straight Men

 "Rich, White, Straight Men" is a song by American singer Kesha.
 It was written by the artist alongside Pebe Sebert, Wrabel, and Stuart Crichton, with production being handled by the latter.
 The song was surprisingly released to YouTube on June 2, 2019, and later issued as a standalone single through Kemosabe and RCA Records on June 8.
-It received mixed reviews.

 Release

 "Rich, White, Straight Men" was surprisingly released to YouTube on June 2, 2019, unbeknownst to Kesha's record label RCA Records.
 Six days later, it impacted online music stores and streaming platforms as a standalone single.
 The song's artwork consists of a blurry photograph of Kesha giving the middle finger, an action she performs on loop in the accompanying video.